 The Good Shepherd Catholic Montessori Key Area: “Aha! in Mathematics The Montessori elementary classroom has beautifully designed math materials that enable the child to progress easily from concrete to abstract concepts.
 Children learn concepts not just abstractly, but concretely “through their hands.”
 Many adults who experience the Montessori math materials have an “aha” experience of truly understanding mathematical concepts for the first time.

 Montessori’s excellent learning materials and advanced curriculum ensure a solid mastery of basic skills.
 The Great Lessons provide the child with the opportunity to be an active learner who puts his skills to use as he pursues his desire for meaningful knowledge.

-An Integrated Curriculum: Capturing the Imagination and Connecting the Disciplines
+turing the Imagination and Connecting the Disciplines

 Research has shown that engaging the child’s imagination enhances the learning process.
 Research also indicates that a focus on grand, interconnected concepts facilitates learning.
 The learner uses a more natural form of memory and is able to generalize and apply his knowledge more readily.
 This research confirms why the Montessori approach has enabled elementary children to learn so well over the years.

 In, the Montessori elementary class, an integrated curriculum activates the child’s imagination and immerses him in a grand vision of the universe.
 This is done through the Great Lessons.

 The Great Lessons